Ein Avdat: A Stunning Hike in Israel’s Negev Desert

 Keep on walking and force yourself to drink water constantly.

 In summer, you’ll find yourself pretty much alone (for obvious reasons) making it even easier to be struck by the tremendous stillness.
 Climb higher and higher and then, just for fun, shout out your name loudly and hear your voice echo eerily around the the rocks.

 At the very top, cross the small stream and head for the glade of Poplar tress – it’s an opportune moment to take advantage of the shade they afford.
 If it’s just before sunset, the ibex will be out, looking for food and, if you’re fortunate, you may see birds of prey soaring high above you; my friend found an eagle feather on our last trip!
 Then decide how experienced a hiker you are…the path to your left will take you to the pools of Ein Ma’arif, the source of the huge waterfall (be careful though–the rocks can be slippery).
 Or turn to your right and follow the path to the base of the cliff, where you’ll find a two-room cave.
 It’s decorated with a cross and one of four dwellings used by monks in Byzantine times.

 You could easily spend hours in Ein Avdat, although after May I’d advise hiking early to avoid the midday sun.
 But even if you’re fool enough (as I am occasionally!) to hike in the heat of the day, it’s still hard not enjoy yourself.
 And for the price of 29 NIS (about $8), it’s also pretty good bang for your buck.

-Ein Avdat: A Stunning Hike in Israel’s Negev Desert photo credits by Sarah Mann.
+Ein Avdat: A Stunning Hike in Israel’s Negev Desert photo credits by Sarah Mann and Unsplash.